-An initial criterion with which to filter the current SBDB is launch vehicle Earth escape performance.
-In obtaining this specification, the strategy is to overestimate ultimately achievable Earth departure propulsive performance such that some exploration destinations accepted by the Stage #1 filter as viable will ultimately be found marginally inaccessible by Stage #2 and/or Stage #3.
-This Stage #1 "error condition" is preferred to otherwise viable destinations being rejected by overly conservative filtering criteria.
-The following assumptions are key to launch vehicle performance estimates.
+Stage 1 filter as viable will ultimately be found marginally inaccessible by Stage 2 and/or Stage 3.
+This Stage 1 error condition is preferred to otherwise viable destinations being rejected by overly conservative filtering criteria.
+The following assumptions are key to launch-vehicle performance estimates.

-- A) The mission profile entails a single Ares V launch into a minimal altitude Earth parking orbit (EPO).
-Nominal loiter time in this EPO prior to trans-NEO injection (TNI) and Earth Departure Stage (EDS) cryogenic propellant depletion is at most 3 orbits. - B) Post-TNI, EDS-injected spacecraft (payload) mass is 45,243 kg.
-This equates to a minimal capability crew exploration vehicle (CEV) with capacity to impart NEO arrival and NEO departure impulses totaling 3.0 km/s using storable hypergolic propellant with specific impulse (ISP) of 314 s.
-The assumed CEV crew module mass is 9506 kg ([4] Table 5-1, p.
-228, PDF p.
-234), and the CEV "wet" service module mass is scaled by a factor of 2.62 from its Exploration Systems Architecture Study baseline ([4], Table 5-2, p.
+Assumption A: the mission profile entails a single Ares V launch into a minimal-altitude Earth parking orbit (EPO).
+Nominal loiter time in this EPO before trans-NEO injection (TNI) and Earth departure stage (EDS) cryogenic propellant depletion is, at most, three orbits.

+Assumption B: post-TNI EDS-injected spacecraft (payload) mass is 45,243 kg.
+This equates to a minimal capability crew exploration vehicle (CEV) with capacity to impart NEO arrival and NEO departure impulses totaling 3.0 km/s, using storable hypergolic propellant with a specific impulse (I{SP}) of 314 s.
+The assumed CEV crew module mass is 9506 kg ([4], Table 5-1, p.
+228, portable document format (PDF) p.
+234), and the CEV wet service module mass is scaled by a factor of 2.62 from its Exploration Systems Architecture Study baseline ([4], Table 5-2, p.
 241, PDF p.
-247) to a value of 35,737 kg, thereby achieving the imposed 3.0 km/s capability.
+247) to a value of 35,737 kg (28,165 kg of which is usable propellant mass), thereby achieving the imposed 3.0 km/s capability.

-In the context of permissive filtering criteria based on optimistic propulsive performance, it should be noted the filter is not a substitute for detailed mission analysis applied to a specific NEO destination during a specific timeframe.
-In particular, the following disclaimers will apply to destinations deemed accessible by the Stage #1 filtration process.
+In the context of permissive filtering criteria based on optimistic propulsive performance, it should be noted the filter is not a substitute for detailed mission analysis applied to a specific NEO destination during a specific time frame.
+The following disclaimers will apply to destinations deemed accessible by the Stage 1 filtration process.

-- None of the filter criteria deal with mission duration.
-In general, shorter transit times between the Earth and a NEO destination will require greater propulsive capability from both the launch vehicle and spacecraft.
-Consequently, a viable NEO destination according to the filter may prove to be inaccessible when actual trajectory designs are computed whose transit times comply with human mission duration limits. - 2) None of the proposed filter criteria deal with launch vehicle performance losses imposed by EPO equatorial inclination requirements.
-In general, vHE or EDS-injected payload mass will be reduced if EPO equatorial inclination cannot be designed near 28.5°.
-Although a NEO destination's i may be small, the mission
+Disclaimer 1: none of the filter criteria deal with mission duration.
+In general, shorter transit times between the Earth and a NEO destination will require greater propulsive capability from both the launch vehicle and the spacecraft.
+Consequently, a viable NEO destination according to the filter may prove to be inaccessible when actual trajectory designs are computed for which the transit times comply with human mission duration limits.